Weiss Manfréd WM-23 Ezüst Nyíl: The beginning of the WM-23

-On 7 September 1938 the Hungary ordered 36 Heinkel He 112B fighters.
+On 7 September 1938, Hungary ordered 36 Heinkel He 112B fighters.
 Unfortunately for the Hungarians, this order would be plagued with issues.
 Not only was Hungary at the back of the queue, the Germans also prioritised Luftwaffe orders over export orders and on top of that, the Germans deliberately delayed fulfilling Hungary's order for political reasons.
 In early 1939, a demonstrator He 112B (V9) arrived in Hungary but crashed during a demonstration flight.
 A new He 112B was then sent, but as the Hungarian pilots flew the aircraft, they soon noticed that the engine – a Junkers Jumo 210 – was underpowered, only allowing them to reach a top speed of 430 km/h.
 With the Japanese and Spanish orders fulfilled, it seemed Hungary's order would be next, but then Romania placed an order and was put at the front of the queue.
 With all of these delays, it seemed Hungary would never get the fighters so the Hungarians asked for the licence to produce the He 112B and received it in May 1939.
 However, to address the underpowered engines, the Hungarians continually attempted to obtain the licence for one of the newer, more powerful engines such as the Junkers Jumo 211, but the Germans refused to hand over the licence for any of the improved engines and so licensed production never happened, with the He 112 licence eventually being cancelled in December.
 From the initial order of 36, Hungary only received three He 112 B-1s (not including the demonstrator that crashed), and even these came with the 20 mm cannons removed and the underpowered engines.
 The Germans never fulfilled the order, so the Hungarians looked elsewhere for modern fighters.

 In the first half of 1939, possibly as a result of the He 112B contract having difficulties, the Hungarians decided to produce a domestic fighter design.
 The new aircraft was to have performance similar to or better than modern fighter aircraft of other nations, namely the Curtiss P-36, Seversky P-35, Hawker Hurricane, Polikarpov I-16, Heinkel He 112, and the contemporary versions of the Messerschmitt Bf 109 (which was the D variant in 1939).
 The aircraft was designated WM-23 Ezüst Nyíl and was designed by the Hungarian company Weiss Manfréd.